peteole/continousSpaceRNN/readme.md

-# Using function as network input
+# Continuous space RNNs
 ## High level idea
 When humans want to extract a piece of information from an image they normally do not process it in a single run like neural networks.
-Instead they first get a quick overview, find a promising region, have a closer look at that region, then maybe again take a look at the higher level context of the detail they just saw, find another intersting region and continue like this until they found the information they need.
+Instead they first get a quick overview, find a promising region, have a closer look at that region, then maybe again take a look at the higher level context of the detail they just saw, find another interesting region and continue like this until they found the information they need.

 Here I propose a way to mimic this behavior for neural networks.
-The input data is modeled as a continous function $f$.
+The input data is modeled as a continuous function $f$.
 For instance in case of an image $i$ the function $f_i$ maps a coordinate $(x,y)$ to a tuple of color values in $i$ by interpolating the raw image.
 Here $x$ and $y$ can be in the range $(0,1)$.

 The neural network will now act similar to a Recurrent Neural Network.
 In the first stage, a recurrent block is linked with itself many times.
 The Recurrent block gets as input the last state $s_j$ and a section of the image $u$.
-Its output is the next state $s_{j+1}$ and the desired location for the next image part $l$ it wants to look at. $l=(x,y,c)$ is a tuple of a (continous) coordinate $(x,y)$ and a scale $c$. $u$ is the pointwise evaluation of $f$ in a grid (with a fixed number of points) that is positioned according to the image section described by $l$.
+Its output is the next state $s_{j+1}$ and the desired location for the next image part $l$ it wants to look at. $l=(x,y,c)$ is a tuple of a (continuous) coordinate $(x,y)$ and a scale $c$. $u$ is the pointwise evaluation of $f$ in a grid (with a fixed number of points) that is positioned according to the image section described by $l$.

 The second stage will be a neural network that maps the last state $s_n$ to some output, for instance a classification, just like in regular RNNs.